kubos/kubos/docs/User_App_on_iOBC.md

 ##Updating Credentials

 Ideally, you should not be using the default root user password.
-If you've changed it, you'll need to pass the new password to the Kubos flash utility through the config.json file.
-Update the config>system>password parameter with the password to use.
+If you've changed it, you'll need to pass the new password to the Kubos flash utility through the config.json file, which should be located in the top-level directory of your project.
+You'll need to create the file if it doesn't already exist.
+Update the system>password parameter with the password to use.

+If you're creating a brand new config.json file, you can just copy and paste the text below (*newpass* should be your desired password):

     {
         "system" : {